-Freelance Graphic Design
+13. Freelance Graphic Design

 As a freelancer, you’ll have more flexibility to work from home at the pace that suits you rather than a full-time job that requires you to show up at the office 5 days per week.

 For any type of freelancing, the hardest part is finding clients.
-By attending virtual networking events, you can speak with companies looking to expand their design teams but aren’t ready to commit to a full-time employee.
+By attending networking events, you can speak with companies looking to expand their design teams but aren’t ready to commit to a full-time employee.

 You can also opt to sell your designs online to make money.
 This can be a passive income stream that requires almost no human interaction.

-Clean Houses or Businesses
+14. Clean Houses or Businesses

 Starting a cleaning business can be a great choice for introverts looking to work alone.

 You’ll need some basic supplies and equipment to get started, most of which you likely already have.
 If you don’t have any, you can expect to spend around $300 to $500 in supplies to get started.

-The amount of money you can make varies but you can expect to earn around $15 per hour at the beginning of your journey.
+The amount of money you can make varies but you can expect to earn around $15 per hour at the beginning of your journey if not more.

-Complete Yard Work
+15. Complete Yard Work